YBCS/fullstackopen2023/README.md

+# this is 2023 version of full stack open

 contains suggestions and my own thought tracker part 1 a to d I think instructions on directory structure can be clearer give back to community by doing your best 👌🏽